okjuan/vbook/_posts/2025-05-18-types-of-books.md

 The kind that's just too damn long to finish but still worth the time you spent on it.

-The kind you don't really want to read but also don't want to give up on.
+The kind you don't really want to read but also {% vbook_post don't want to give up on | 2020-01-12-ditch-books %}.

 The kind you find yourself bringing up in conversation but you've actually never read.